tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

     * What does it means if you consider those programs can help improve the existing program?
     * Is there such a thing as a *single* "perfect" program?
 * Isomorphisms of programs considered/identified as integers
+* What kind of analysis can be done in order to reduce/discover isomorphic programs?
 * Are sleep() calls put into code *always* candidate for optimisation?
 * What is the impact of rand() in testing for algorithmic improvement?
+* DNA is code, and it most likely didn't start the length it is now.
+	* In order to lenghten, smaller parts could have merged together (working programs merged/concatenated to one another)
+	* https://en.wikipedia.org/wiki/Origin_of_replication (What are the origin of DNA?)
+* Generating programs amount to generating graphs, what does that imply?

 # Overview